bvandewe/cml-cloud-manager/notes/MULTI_SERVICE_ARCHITECTURE_REFACTORING.md

 1. All `src/` code moved to `src/control-plane-api/`
 2. `tests/` and `pytest.ini` moved to `src/control-plane-api/`
-3. New `src/scheduler/` and `src/controller/` services created
+3. New `src/resource-scheduler/` and `src/lablet-controller/` services created
+4. `src/worker-controller/` to be created (will extract from control-plane-api)
-4. Root `docker-compose.yml` updated with all services
+5. Root `docker-compose.yml` updated with all services
-5. Root `Makefile` updated with orchestration commands
+6. Root `Makefile` updated with orchestration commands
-6. `ccm.code-workspace` updated with new folders
+7. `ccm.code-workspace` updated with new folders

 ### What Didn't Change